Tag Archive for: Milk

 Sweet Weed Control

-A fringe benefit of spraying the milk and molasses mixture on the garden is a biologically friendly weed population control.
+A fringe benefit of spraying the milk and molasses mixture on the garden is biologically friendly weed population control.
 Many broadleaf weeds thrive on diets high in available nitrates and potassium diets, common with commercial fertilizers.
 Phosphorus is “tied up” or bound with calcium in the soil and needs biological activity to release it.
-The calcium in milk helps to compensate for what is unavailable in the soil, while the increased biological activity from both the milk and molasses releases unavailable phosphorus and create soil conditions that are unfavorable to germination of weed seeds.
+The calcium in milk helps to compensate for what is unavailable in the soil, while the increased biological activity from both the milk and molasses releases unavailable phosphorus and creates soil conditions that are unfavorable to the germination of weed seeds.

 Minimal Costs